-(^): the value $q=1x10^{-3}$ does not refer to any real case, also it may represent a realistic condition.
-Standard radiation thermometers giving rise to the reported value when used in conjunction with fixed point furnaces with radiating diameter of (30-40) mm, are used by a large number of laboratories of "in situ" determination of the q(SSE) coefficient, respectively; corresponding best uncertainties : 1 K and 1 mm, respectively.
+- (^): the value $q=1\times10^{-3}$ does not refer to any real case, also it may represent a realistic condition.
+Standard radiation thermometers giving rise to the reported value when used in conjunction with fixed point furnaces with radiating diameter of (30-40) mm, are used by a large number of laboratories - (#): derived from values of 10 K and 5 mm for the normal uncertainty in the temperature distribution measurement and for the effective diameter in case of "in situ" determination of the q(SSE) coefficient, respectively; corresponding best uncertainties : 1 K and 1 mm, respectively. - (\): the sensitivity coefficient is strictly related to the furnace actually used (dimension of the radiating area) and to the SSE characteristics of the thermometer.
+Values for the uncertainty contribution of $5x10^{-4}$ and $2x10^{-5}$ seem to be adequate for normal and best value, respectively.